 As generally applied, this rule isn't controversial.
 For instance, it's hard to imagine someone sincerely arguing that they didn't know that theft or driving under the influence of alcohol was illegal.

 People charged with crimes often argue that they were mistaken not as to the law, but as to the facts.
 Factual mistake is more likely to provide a legitimate defense than legal mistake.
 But not all crimes lend themselves to a mistake-of-fact defense.

 For example, people charged with statutory rape commonly assert that they didn't know their partner wasn't old enough to consent.
-In this situation, the defendant isn't arguing mistake of law (that he didn't know having sex with a minor was illegal), but rather, mistake of fact (that he didn't know how old his sexual partner was).
+In this situation, the defendant isn't arguing mistake of law (that they didn't know having sex with a minor was illegal), but rather, mistake of fact (that they didn't know how old their sexual partner was).
 Mistake of fact is often a viable defense to criminal charges, but in most states it's not when statutory rape is involved.

 For more on state of mind in criminal cases, including an example of ignorance of law as a valid defense, see How Defendants' Mental States Affect Their Responsibility for a Crime.
-Also make sure to check out our articles dedicated to mistake of fact and mistake of law.